These are the active City Club of Portland committees. Click on the committee title link to learn more about the committee.

 The Friday Forum Committee plans City Club’s renowned weekly forums, which are a leading source of thought-provoking, engaging and rational public discourse in Oregon.
 Speakers from government, the arts, education, business, science and sports engage audiences in civic issues of significance.
 Members’ question-and-answer sessions enrich the minds of those listening in the live audience, statewide on OPB radio and locally on cable access television.
 Committee members are well-informed about timely topics and have access to experts who could address timely and pertinent topics.

-City Club's New Leaders Council (NLC) is a group of active young (and young-at-heart!) citizens who love this city and work to make it better by finding opportunities for civic involvement that are informative, interactive, and fun!
+New Leaders Collective (NLC) promotes civic engagement, education and equity by fostering dialogue and collaboration among young leaders in Portland.
+NLC is a group of active young (and young-at-heart!) citizens who love this city and work to make it better by finding opportunities for civic involvement that are informative, interactive, and fun!

 The Research Board provides oversight and support for the Club's numerous comprehensive and ballot measure study committees.
 Research Board members identify study topics, develop study charges, serve as advisors to various study committees, and review and approve draft reports.
 Membership on the Research Board requires prior service on a City Club comprehensive or ballot measure study committee.
-Applications for Research Board membership are due April 27.
 City Club also regularly issues calls to its members to join one of the many comprehensive and ballot measure study committees launched each year.